isaac-k1/ticket-app/README.md

 ## Usage

-Use this app to manage tickets.
+Use this app to create, manage, and delete tickets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>